How Can I Prevent Oak Mite Bites?

 - Because the oak mites will stay on your body for several hours, immediately take a shower and wash your clothes after working in the yard.

 - No products exist that will completely get rid of oak mites from your trees and yard.
-Bayer Advanced Complete Insect Killer can be used with your garden hose to spray affected trees and yard areas, killing hatched mites that come in direct contact with the spray.
+Some formulas of insecticides can be used with your garden hose to spray affected trees and yard areas, killing hatched mites that come in direct contact with the spray.
 Unhatched mites are not affected, so you may need to apply this treatment numerous times over the fall.
 Given the large number of mites in the air and trees, spraying will minimize mites but will not likely eliminate the threat.
 Because there isn’t a product that will kill the mites before they hatch, the mites won’t disappear until the second hard freeze of the year.

 How do you stop oak mite bites from itching?